Breathing & Meditation

 Gratitude for Vata Imbalance

-How gratitude helps: Gratitude anchors attention in what is present and positive, counteracting Vata's tendency to project into an uncertain future.
-It brings the mind home to the body and the present moment.
+When Vata is elevated, the mind becomes anxious, scattered, fearful.
+You feel ungrounded.
+You worry about the future.
+You cannot settle.
+How gratitude helps: Gratitude anchors attention in what is present and positive.
+It counteracts Vata's tendency to project into an uncertain future.
+It brings the mind home, to the body and to this moment.

 Vata-specific focus: Gratitude for stability, safety, warmth, and the people who ground you.